-Other than the fact that it’s legally required, applying for your green card as soon as you are eligible is in your best interest for a number of reasons.
-First, seeking your green card is the next step before being able to apply for U.S. citizenship.
-Becoming a U.S. citizen has various benefits such as allowing you to vote, serve on a jury, travel with a U.S. passport, bring family members to the U.S., obtain citizenship for children under 18 years old, apply for federal jobs, become an elected official, maintain your U.S. residency, become eligible for federal grants/scholarship, and obtain government benefits.
+First, seeking a green card is the next step before being able to apply for U.S. citizenship.
+Becoming a U.S. citizen has numerous benefits, such as avoiding the possibility of deportation and allowing you to vote, serve on a jury, travel with a U.S. passport, bring family members to the U.S., obtain citizenship for children under 18 years old, apply for federal jobs, become an elected official, maintain your U.S. residency, become eligible for federal grants/scholarship, and obtain government benefits.

 As a refugee, no fee is required to apply for your green card.
 In order to apply, you will need to complete and submit the following to U.S. Citizenship and Immigration Services (USCIS), the agency that handles immigration matters within the United States:

-You must complete a separate I-485 application packet for each family member who wants to apply for a green card.
+You must complete a separate I-485 application packet for each family member who wants to apply for a U.S. green card.

 After you submit your adjustment of status application packet, USCIS will send you a notice saying that your application has been received, usually within a few weeks.

-Several weeks later, USCIS will schedule you for a biometrics appointment.
+Several weeks or months later, USCIS will schedule you for a biometrics appointment.
 There, you will have your fingerprints, photo, and signature taken.
 Your fingerprints will be checked against U.S. law enforcement databases to make sure you haven't committed any crimes or immigration violations that would bar you from receiving a U.S. green card.
 This can add delays to the process, particularly if you have a common name.

 Last, you will receive a written decision from USCIS on your adjustment of status application.
 Although most green card applications do not require an interview, you could be called in for an interview if the USCIS office has any questions regarding your application or eligibility.